Texas officials will take over the state's biggest school district, raising questions about who controls America's classrooms | KRDO

 Houston’s mayor, Sylvester Turner, and its school district superintendent are both Black.
 Morath, the head of the Texas Education Agency, and the Republican who appointed him, Gov. Greg Abbott, are both White.

-"We believe that this is an attempt to push vouchers, to push (charter schools)," said Democratic state Sen. Ron Reynolds, according to the Houston Chronicle.
-"To promote and perpetuate the things that Gov. Abbott believes and hears about, and that obviously isn't diversity, equity and inclusion."
+“We believe that this is an attempt to push vouchers, to push (charter schools),” said Democratic state Sen. Ron Reynolds, the Houston Chronicle reported.
+“To promote and perpetuate the things that Gov. Abbott believes and hears about, and that obviously isn’t diversity, equity and inclusion.”

+It’s actually Abbott who has “failed all of our schools by underfunding them,” Molina said.
+“He is part of the problem and should step aside so the school district can continue to get better.”

+Still, the state lawmaker who penned legislation key to the takeover is a Black Democrat from Houston, he wrote this week in a Houston Chronicle op-ed titled, in part, “I have no regrets.”

 Abbott has refuted accusations about ulterior motives and said the primary goal of the Houston schools intervention is to improve education for students.